shota-tsuji/lab/list.md

 - Optimization of linked list prefix computations on multithreaded GPUs using CUDA

 ## Optimization of Sparse Matrix-Vector Multiplication by Auto Selecting Storage Schemes on GPU(2011)[*]
+### notes
+- download pdf is book, "Springer 2011", so large, not downloaded
 - Efficient Sparse Matrix-Vector Multiplication on CUDA
 - Aegmented Operations for Sparse Matrix Computation on Vector Multiprocessors
 - High performance conjugate gradient solver on multi-gpu clusters using hypergraph partitioning